platypusguy/FileDedupe/README.md

 `-nosubdirs` this flag prevents FileDedupe from checking subdirectories for duplicates.

+`-tohtml` this flag saves an html file with the duplicates in current user directory with filename format "dupes-yyyy-MM-dd---HH-mm-ss.html"

 `-help` or `-h` or `--h`: shows this usage information

 So, to run the utility on in the current directory: